dlstreamer/pipeline-server/samples/record_playback/README.md

 [ --input-video-path : (Required) Specify the input source for record or playback.
 Record does not support a directory as an input source ]

-[ --metadata-file-path : (Optional) Specify the metadata file path to record to or read for playback.
+[ --metadata-file-path : (Record:Optional) (Playback:Required) Specify the metadata file path to record to or read for playback.
 In record mode, default is /tmp/metadata.txt ]

 [ --output-video-folder : (Optional) (Record mode only) Specify the output directory for recorded video segments.
 Default is /tmp/video_output ]

 [ --max-time : (Optional) (Record mode only) Specify the segment size based on time.
 Default is 2000000000 ns ]

 ## Running